drop-games/eb-docs/docs/Game.md

 There are unique **Rewards** given out for playing ranked mode, as well as a chance to get a Loot Crate just like in casual mode.
 The chance that one gets a better reward is linearely increasing as the ranks are rising up.
 The top players can expect to get valuable NFTs that are impossible to get otherwise.

 Esports is the logical evolution of ranked gameplay.
-The balance, fast pace and rich visuals are making both esports and regular streaming viable, giving the viewers feeling like they are the ones playing.
+The balance, fast pace and rich visuals are making both esports and streaming viable, giving the viewers feeling like they are the ones playing.
 We also plan on hosting several annual tournaments with prize pools.
 Those will be funded from the DAO treasury, sponsors and NFT ticket sales.
 Later on, tools for hosting custom tournaments will be released for all.

-## Other gamemodes
+## Other Gamemodes

 The game will not only be limited to 1v1 duels.
-There are several game modes currently in the development that will enrich the players' experience.
-Starting with a social game mode that we call the Hub, which allows dozens of players to join a single server and just hang out and chat, as well invite each other to duel.
-The upcoming modes will also focus on expanding base gameplay, for example 3v3 MOBA style game mode that can later translate to competitive/ranked.
+There are several game modes currently in the development, starting with a social game mode called the _Hub_, which allows up to 32 players to join a single server and just hang out and chat, as well invite each other to duel.
+The upcoming modes will also focus on expanding base gameplay, for example 3v3 MOBA style game mode that can later translate to competitive/ranked is considered.